Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 A full re-analysis of the data is described below, but as a summary:

-1. We generally agree with the level of the lake level at which groundwater levels are affected.
+1. We generally agree with the level of the lake at which groundwater levels are affected.
 2. We disagree with the interpretation that the threshold for lake level variations to affect groundwater levels varies by distance from the lake edge.
 We believe that the observed insensitivities are better accounted for by the smoothing of the groundwater level response to lake level variations.

 Re-analysis of Historical Lake Hawea Low Lake levels & corresponding groundwater levels